Calcaneal Squeeze Test

 Using the Calcaneal Squeeze Test to assess heel pain

-The Calcaenal Squeeze Test is a simple yet highly effective diagnostic tool used to assess heel pain (PodiaPaedia, n.d.), especially when there is a suspicion of stress fractures or other related injuries.
+The Calcaneal Squeeze Test is a simple yet highly effective diagnostic tool used to assess heel pain, especially when there is a suspicion of stress fractures or other related injuries.
+It is also known as the calcaneal stress fracture squeeze test, the calcaneal compression test, or simply the heel squeeze test.

-This test involves gently applying pressure and squeezing the back of the heel bone, known as the calcaneus, between the thumb and finger.
-If the patient experiences a sudden and sharp pain or tenderness upon performing the Squeeze Test, it may indicate the presence of a stress fracture or another type of injury that requires further evaluation and appropriate treatment.
+This test involves gently applying pressure and squeezing the back of the heel bone, known as the calcaneus, between the thumb and finger (Rockwood et al., 2010).
+If the patient experiences a sudden and sharp pain or tenderness upon performing the squeeze test, it may indicate the presence of a stress fracture or another type of injury that requires further evaluation and appropriate treatment.

 How to use Carepatron's free Calcaneal Squeeze Test template

-Our printable Calcaneal Squeeze Test worksheet makes conducting the exam easy and jotting out results.
+Our printable Calcaneal Squeeze Test template makes conducting the exam and jotting results easier.
 Follow these steps to get started:

 Step 1: Get a copy of the template

-Follow the instructions provided on the template to perform the Calcaneal Squeeze Test correctly.
-Remember to apply gentle pressure and ask the patient for their feedback throughout the test.
+Fill in the patient's details and start the test.
+To perform the Calcaneal Squeeze Test correctly, follow the instructions provided on the template.
+Remember to apply gentle pressure and ask the patient for feedback throughout the test.

 If the patient shows positive signs of a calcaneal stress fracture or other injury, it is important to provide them with proper treatment and care.
 This may include rest, support devices, physical therapy, or medical intervention.